esthergithub/Nutrikid-Pro/README.md

 Description:
 -----------------------------------------------------------------------------------------------------------------------------
-Nutrikid Pro is a website/application that works with CHVs, nutritionists and doctors to help reduce the cases of malnutrition in the society in children below the gae of 5 years old
+Nutrikid Pro is a website/application that works with CHVs, nutritionists and doctors to help reduce the cases of malnutrition in the society in children below the gae of 5 years old.
+This will be done by, first, CHVs will create an account where they can log in and also log in details of a malnutritioned child accompanied with an image and a description of the child's signs and symptoms.
+Once this information has been uploaded, the doctors or nutritionists will also sign up and log into the website and take it to comment their reviews with interventions of how a child's concern can be handled.
+There will be excahnge of reviews and comments from both the doctors and the CHVs until the child is well and exited out of the program.

 Development language:
 -----------------------------------------------------------------------------------------------------------------------------